SwissFederalArchives/version-link/documentation/core.md

 #### vl:ChangeEvent {#ChangeEvent}

-A ChangeEvent connects different [predecessors](#predecessor) and [successors](#successor) of a specific change and has a single change type added.
+A ChangeEvent connects different [predecessors](#predecessor) ('entry Versions') and [successors](#successor) ('exit Versions') of a specific change and has a single change type added as subclass.
 It is also possible to add multiple ChangeEvents with other change types and ChangeEvent that connect only a subset of all the predecessors and successors with more domain specific change types.
 The ChangeEvent should also have a date.
 ChangeEvents are instantaneous events with no duration.

-### Subclasses of vl:ChangeEvent
+### Change Types

-The following classes allow to further specify the [ChangeEvent](#ChangeEvent) and are therefore built as rdfs:subClassOf vl:ChangeEvent.
+The following classes allow to further specify the change type of [ChangeEvents](#ChangeEvent) and are built as rdfs:subClassOf vl:ChangeEvent.

 #### vl:InitialRecording {#InitialRecording}